/*

 <<set $badchoices to $badchoices + 1>>

-<<link "Fly the approach" "Dec9">><</link>><<set $pathArray to $pathArray.concat(["Dec9: Descent and configuration"])>>
+<<link "Brief the circle like a procedure, because it is one" "Dec9">><</link>><<set $pathArray to $pathArray.concat(["Dec9: Descent and configuration"])>>

-<div class="decision-heading">Approach — Decision 9 of 10: Final Descent</div>
+<div class="decision-heading">Approach: Decision 9 of 10: Final Descent</div>

 <<link "A. Full flaps at the final fix, trimmed, approach speed bug 80 KIAS."
 "Dec9A">><<set $pathArray to $pathArray.concat(["Dec9: A (full flaps, 80 KIAS)"])>><</link>>